MicrosoftDocs/quantum-docs-pr/articles/quickstarts/qrng.md

 ### Visualizing the code with the Bloch sphere

 In the Bloch sphere, the north pole represents the classical value **0** and the south pole represents the classical value **1**.
 Any superposition can be represented by a point on the sphere (represented by an arrow).
-When the closer the end of the arrow to a pole, the higher the probability the qubit collapses into the classical value assigned to that pole when measured.
+The closer the end of the arrow to a pole the higher the probability the qubit collapses into the classical value assigned to that pole when measured.
 For example, the qubit state represented by the red arrow below has a higher probability of giving the value **0** if we measure it.

 <img src="~/media/qrng-Bloch.png" width="175">